 Better ingredients make better pizza

 Fresh slow-roasted tomatoes.
 Herbs from the farm.
 Mozzarella cheese from Capiello Dairy in Schenectady, which is 50% more expensive than commodity mozzarella and 100% better.
-Flour grown in New York State and milled at Farmer Ground Flour in Ithaca.
+Flour grown in New York State and freshly milled at Farmer Ground Flour in Ithaca.

-We make 20 pizzas a night.
-That's it.
-Because it takes three days to make our naturally leavened, sourdough-style crust.
+It takes three days to make our naturally leavened, sourdough-style crust.
 We think the results are worth all the effort.

 Mixer from Italy

 We're not traditionalists.
 This ain't Naples.
 But better equipment does create better results.
 Like our fork mixer from Italy, which slowly aerates the dough without heating it up.
 So your crust tastes better.